kostasgalexiou/ResynPy/README.md

          indv_n	A	-	H	-	H	H	A	H	A	A	...

-`--markers`: a 2-column tab-delimited file.
+`--markers`: A 2-column tab-delimited file.
 Column 1: marker name used for genotyping the population.
 Column 2: chromosome the marker belongs to.
-File should be sorted by chromosome.
+Marker order should match that of the genotyping file.

 ##### Optional arguments

-`--not_phased`: this argument should be used if genotyping data are not phased.
-The use of this argument will cause the exclusion of recombination information in the output file (see _Output data_ Section).
+`--not_phased`: Should be used if genotyping data are not phased.
+The use of this argument will cause the exclusion of recombination information form the output file (see _Output data_ Section).

 `--scores_file`: A 2-column tab-delimited file containing scores assigned to each possible genotype combination, when two individuals are compared.
 Column 1: genotype pair, Column 2: score.
 By default, the pipeline will use the score information present inside file `scores_default.tab`, provided in the repository's main directory.
-However if the user wants to apply different scoring, a tab-delimited file should be provided by using this argument.
+However if the user wants to apply a different scoring, a tab-delimited file can be provided by using this argument.

    - contents of `scores_default.tab`: